ton-org/vanity/README.md

 }
 ```

+Here is what each field represents:

-* The `address` is resulting vanity address and should be taken as is from this field to also account the fixed prefix length.
+* `address`: The resulting vanity address.
+Always use this value directly from the output to ensure the fixed prefix length is properly accounted for.
-* The `init` field contains `StateInit`-like object that should be used for deployment, with `code` being represented as Base64 BoC, and `fixedPrefixLength` is a proper name for legacy `splitDepth` naming from `@ton/core` library.
+* `init`: A `StateInit`-like object for deployment.
+The `code` field is a Base64-encoded BoC, and `fixedPrefixLength` is the proper name for the legacy `splitDepth` parameter from the [@ton/core](https://github.com/ton-org/ton-core) library.
-* The `config` field contains configurations used for generating this address.
+* `config`: The configuration settings used to generate this address.
-* The `timestamp` field contains timestamp in seconds at which this address was generated.
+* `timestamp`: The Unix timestamp (in seconds) when this address was generated.

-Then you can take this line and use it for deploying any smart contract on the vanity address.
-The `wrappers/Vanity.ts` must be included in your project directory to work.
-Example for sandbox tests:
+You can use this output to deploy any smart contract to your vanity address.
+Make sure to include [wrappers/Vanity.ts](/wrappers/Vanity.ts) in your project directory.
+Here is an example for sandbox tests:

 ```ts
 import { Blockchain, SandboxContract, TreasuryContract } from '@ton/sandbox';